 We have incurred losses in the past.
-As of March 31, 2005, we had an accumulated deficit of approximately \$4.5 million.
-For the three months ended March 31, 2005, we incurred a loss of approximately \$800,000.
+As of June 30, 2005, we had an accumulated deficit of approximately \$6.7 million.
+For the six months ended June 30, 2005, we incurred a net loss of approximately \$3.0 million.
 We expect to incur losses for the foreseeable future and at least until the completion of our planned ethanol production facility.
-We estimate that the earliest completion date of our ethanol production facility will not occur until the third quarter of 2006.
+Unless we are able to complete our acquisition of PBI, we estimate that the earliest completion date of our ethanol production facility in Madera County, and as a result, our earliest date of ethanol production, will not occur until the fourth quarter of 2006.
 We expect to rely on cash from operations and debt and equity financing to fund all of the cash requirements of our business.
 If our net losses continue, we will experience negative cash flow, which may hamper current operations and may prevent us from expanding our business.
 We cannot assure you that we will attain, sustain or increase profitability on a quarterly or annual basis in the future.
 If we do not achieve, sustain or increase profitability, our business will be adversely affected and our stock price may decline.